 The FSB Principles for Sound Residential Mortgage Underwriting Practices aim to provide a framework for jurisdictions to set minimum acceptable underwriting standards.
 Jurisdictions should ensure that lenders adopt sound mortgage underwriting standards against which supervisors can monitor and supervise.
-Lenders may choose to outsource aspects of the activities covered by these Principles, for example to credit intermediaries, credit bureaus and appraisers, but jurisdictions should ensure that lenders retain responsibility for all such tasks.
-The examples presented in italics provided throughout the Principles should be interpreted as such, and jurisdictions should implement the Principles accordingly.
+The examples provided throughout the Principles should be interpreted as such, and jurisdictions should implement the Principles according to national circumstances.